mitchelljustin/pragmatic-lightning/index.md

 This downloads the LND binaries into a local folder, and preloads testnet blockchain data so that you don't have to wait 15 minutes for LND to download and verify it.

-It also creates 2 distinct LND "environments", client and server, so that we can easily simulate payments between the user and your web app.
-Each environment has 2 convenience scripts:
+It also creates convenience scripts for 2 distinct LND "environments", client and server, so that we can easily simulate payments between the user and your web app.
-LND (node daemon) and LNCLI (CLI to control the node daemon).

-Start the server LND instance by running
+Start the server LND node daemon by running

 ```bash
 ./server-lnd.sh